nais/handbook/docs/technical/tenant-setup/5-tenant.md

 # Step 5 - Tenant: post terraforming

+!!! note
+    This step is done by the tenant administrators.

 ### Set up domain-wide delegation (in tenant admin.google.com)

 Nais performs some operations on behalf of the Nais admin user mentioned above.
 For this to work the, this user needs domain-wide delegation with some scopes.
 This must be manually set up in the Google Admin console: